» Ear Wax Removal

 Step 1: Confirm Presence of Ear Wax Before Booking

-Prior to booking an ear wax removal appointment, we recommend you confirm the presence of wax in the ear canal with your family physician, if possible.
+Prior to booking an ear wax removal appointment, we recommend you confirm the presence of wax in the ear canal with your family physician or pharmacist.
 You do not need a doctor referral to have ear wax removed.

 Step 2: Soften Ear Wax Prior to Your Appointment